akashgoswami/udpeer/README.md

 On client side

-`udpeer -c channelId -p CProxy:C
+`udpeer -i -c channelId -p CProxy:C
 `

 On the server Side